 Natural products have always played a key role for medicinal chemists in the process of drug discovery.
-Employing the structural scaffolds and biological activity of these compounds as a starting point, our group intends to use synthetic chemistry as a tool to probe biological problems.
-Specifically, Dr. Fuch’s lab utilizes synthetic methods to prepare these bioactive natural products and their analogues, gains insight into the structure–activity relationships of ligand/receptor systems, and investigates biosynthetic pathways.
-Ultimately, the goal is not simply to prepare these natural products, but to improve upon their activity and pharmacological profiles by focusing on their properties.
+Employing the structural scaffolds and biological activities of these compounds as a starting point, our group uses synthetic chemistry as a tool to probe biological problems.
+Specifically, Dr. Fuchs’ lab utilizes synthetic methods to prepare bioactive natural products and their analogues, gain insights into the structure–activity relationships of ligand/receptor systems, and investigate biosynthetic pathways.
+Ultimately, the goal of this research is not simply to prepare these compounds, but to improve upon their activity and pharmacological profiles by focusing on their properties.

 - 2007, Postdoctoral Fellow, The Scripps Research Institute, Medicinal/Organic Chemistry

 - 2005, PhD, Pennsylvania State University, Organic Chemistry

 - 1998, BS, cum laude, University Honors, Honors in Chemistry, University of Toledo, Chemistry